MobilePayDev/MobilePayDev.github.io/docs/webhooks-api.md

 ## When to Use Webhooks

-Many events that occur within a MobilePay account have synchronous results-immediate.
-For example, a successful payment initiation will return _Payment_ object.
+Many events that occur within a MobilePay account have synchronous results immediately.
+E.g., a successful payment initiation will return _Payment_ object.
 Such requests don't require webhooks, as the key information is already available.

 Other events that occur are asynchronous: happening at a later time and not directly in response to your code's execution.
-With those APIs, MobilePay needs to notify your integration about changes to the status of an object so your integration can take subsequent steps.
+With those APIs, MobilePay needs to notify your integration about changes to the state of an object so your integration can take subsequent steps.

 The specific actions your webhook endpoint may take differs based upon the event.
 I.e.:

 - Capturing a payment when payment state has changed (user has approved it).
-- Updating records in your systems when paymentpoint is activated and ready to be used.
+- Updating records in your systems when payment point is activated and ready to be used.

 ## Best Practices for Using Webhooks